covid-at-home/covid-at-home/index.md

 * Change greeting.
 Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance.
 * Keep mucus membranes clean.
 Instead of touching your face without first washing your hands, try fidgeting with a rubber band around your wrist.
-* Wash hands with soap as often as possible
+* Wash hands with soap as often as possible.
 * Regularly sterilize doorknobs, table surfaces, keyboards and other places where people touch.
 * Cough and sneeze into your elbow, not into your hand or unprotected.
 * Work from home when possible.